axiezai/pipetography/README.md

  - [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)

-Everything listed in this section is included in the singularity container.
+Everything listed in this section is included in the Singularity and Docker containers.

 ## The pipeline:

 Currently supports acquisitions with no reverse phase encoding (`-rpe_none`)  and reverse phase encoding in all DWI directions (`-rpe_all`) options.
+See [pipeline] for preprocessing details, and [connectomes] for postprocessing details.